-In order to honor Taylor and to remember his legacy of faith, and love of family and others, the Stricklands and close family friends desire to bless a father and son with a trip to Christ in the Smokies from June 19-23, 2022.
-The purpose for these annual scholarships is to remember Taylor – to continue his legacy of Christian faith and service, to encourage the development of faith in young men, to lead them to understand manhood from God’s perspective, and to deepen not only their relationship with their Heavenly Father, but with their earthly father as well.
-It had always been Taylor’s mother and father’s greatest priority to hold deep and abiding ties with his son, and to grow him into the man God created him to be.
-Attending Christ in the Rockies in the summer of 2015 was one of the many important times Taylor and his dad shared together.
-In the summer of 2018, Christ in the Rockies was replicated in Highlands, NC and appropriately called Christ in the Smokies.
-During Taylor’s short time on earth, he made a big impact on other’s lives because of the core values he held dear.
-Scholarships through the foundation are a way of continuing that impact with future generations of young men and their fathers.
+In order to honor Taylor and to remember his legacy of faith, and love of family and others, the Stricklands and close family friends desire to bless fathers and sons with a trip to Christ in the Smokies,and to help Star, Life or Eagle Boy Scouts attend a Boy Scout High Adventure camp.
+The purpose for these annual scholarships is to remember Taylor by continuing his legacy of Christian faith and service, encouraging the development of faith in young men, and leading young men to understand manhood from God’s perspective.
+In addition, our hope is that these young men will deepen not only their relationship with their Heavenly Father, but with their earthly father, mother, family and community.
+It had always been Taylor’s parents’ greatest priority to hold deep and abiding ties with their son, and to grow him into the man God created him to be.
+Two significant influences on Taylor’s life were the experiences he gained as a Boy Scout and attending Christ in the Rockies in the summer of 2015 with his dad.

 In 2017, the first year of awarding scholarships through Taylor’s foundation, there was such an outpouring of compassion —and belief in how God planned to use Taylor’s life—that three father and son teams were sent to participate in Christ in the Rockies.

 In 2018, our foundation saw great excitement as we readied to fund father-son teams to the inaugural year of Christ in the Smokies.
 Six scholarships were awarded to Christ in the Smokies, and one scholarship was awarded to Christ in the Rockies.
 Lives were changed as God peeled back the veil for a glimpse of His very perfect and grace-filled plan.